pichsophaneatdy/Weather-App/README.md

 </ul>

 ## Demo
-You can view a live demo of the Weather App at:
+You can view a live demo of the Weather App <a href="https://pichsophaneatdy.github.io/Weather-App/">here</a>.

 ## Technologies Used
 <ul>